wp-plugins/white-label-cms/readme.txt

 5. Customize the homepage

 == Changelog ==

+= 1.4.4 =
+Better support for other languages, deactivating the plugin does not remove options, only deleting it will run the uninstall script.
+Other minor fixes.

 = 1.4.3 =
 Minor Bug Fixes and some improvements on how forms are saved.